volcanocyber/victor-docs/docs/source/models.rst

 Widiwijayanti, C., 2018, LaharZ: an open-source tool for the modeling of surface flows and hazards.
 Geosci.
 Model Dev., 9: 1–17, 2018. doi: 10.5194/gmd-9-1-2018. https://gmd.copernicus.org/articles/9/1/2018

+.. _Lava2d Citations:

+Lava2d uses a 2D depth-averaged finite volume framework to solve the propagation of a rheologically variable shallow viscoplastic gravity current flowing across natural terrain.
+The model does not average the thermal or rheological information over the flow depth, maintaining fidelity to the strong thermal stratification in lava flows by incorporating a more realistic thermal profile based on the transient cooling of a hot laminar flow of a high-Prandtl-number fluid.
+The novel aspects of the approach to energy propagation reduces the significant numerical stiffness of typical depth-averaged energy equations resulting from large cooling rates at the surface and base of the flow as well as eliminating the need for ad hoc relationships between depth-averaged temperature and surface temperature.

+**References:**

+ Hyman, D. M. R., Dietterich, H. R., & Patrick, M. R. (2022).
+Toward next-generation lava flow forecasting: Development of a fast, physics-based lava propagation model.
+Journal of Geophysical Research: Solid Earth, 127, e2022JB024998. https://doi.org/10.1029/2022JB024998

 .. _Magmaxiysm Citations:

 Magmaxiysm